Use Exchange Online and the Security & Compliance Center to comply with SEC Rule 17a-4

 How to set up Preservation Lock

 You can lock a retention policy by using PowerShell.
-For more information, see Locking a retention policy.
+For more information, see Use Preservation Lock to comply with regulatory requirements.

 - Threaded communications are not available for Teams chat and channel messages.